First appointed as judge: January 2018 (Gauteng, Johannesburg)

-He was a member of the Helen Suzman Foundation, which has taken government, and the JSC, to court over administrative law issues — Unterhalter has usually led the FUL legal team in these cases.
+Unterhalter was a member of the Helen Suzman Foundation, which has taken government, and the JSC, to court over administrative law issues — he has usually led the FUL legal team in these cases.

 The son of renowned lawyer Jack Unterhalter, who represented many political prisoners facing the death sentence during apartheid, David has worked as both an academic and lawyer during his career.

 He has lectured and held positions at all his alma maters and was also visiting professor at the Columbia Law School in New York.
 Between 2006-2013 he was a member of the appellate body of the World Trade Organisation and served as its chairperson over a period.
 He was director of the Centre for Applied Legal Studies while a professor of law at the University of Witwatersrand from 1997-2000.